dvon/cgbk/lessons/JavaScript (Part 1).md

 console.log(player.score + " points in " + turnCount + " turns.");
 ~~~

-@. *Enter the code above, saved in "pig.html" and "pig.js," in
+Exercise #: *Enter the code above, saved in "pig.html" and "pig.js," in
 the same folder.
 Open "pig.html" in a web browser.
 In Chrome,
 you will be able to see the output if you choose
 "More Tools...Developer Tools...Console,"